jepstein-eagle/adaptable/packages/adaptable/readme/functions/bulk-update-function.md

 The 'replacement' value can either be one that already exists in the column or an entirely new one.

+Bulk update allows you to update multiple cells in a column to a new value with a single action.

+Unlike Smart Edit which updates the cell based on its current contents, Bulk Updates replaces the existing cell value with a new value that you specify.

+Note
+You can do a bulk update on text, numeric and date columns.
+The input will change depending on the datatype of the column.

+If updating a date column you are provided with a calendar when entering the new value.

+You are able to choose between selecting an existing column value or providing your own.

+If the proposed Bulk Update breaks a Cell Validation Rule then it will be prevented or display a warning as appropriate.

 ## UI Elements
 Bulk Update includes the following UI Elements: